jermdavis/SearchIndexBuilder/README.md

 have been recorded - both transient and permenant) will be written to disk in the config file.
 The previous state of the config fill will be preserved in a backup file named with the format `backup-<date>-<time>-<config>.json` so that you can revert to this previous state if necessary.

+To try and help with situations where the tool fails unexpectedly, it will also write (and overwrite) a file name `RuntimeBackup-<config>.json` each time the tool outputs statistics as part of the `-outputEvery` option.
+This is the current state of the job configuration.
+It will also pay attention to remaining disk space - and if it gets down to less than 1.25 times the size of the last backup written, the indexing job will be cancelled in order to prevent data loss due to running out of disk space.

 The updated config is also saved to disk when the tool finishes normally - giving a record of items which caused problems.

 ## Step 4: Retrying errored items